illinois-stat528/stat528sp24/README.md

 # News

+* Aster notes added.
+HW7 coming soon.

 * Generalized linear mixed model and generalized estimating equation notes, and HW6 are posted.
 HW6 is due on 04/19 at 11:59 PM

-* Linear mixed model notes and HW5 are posted.
-HW5 is due on 04/12 at 11:59 PM

 * [stat528materials](https://github.com/DEck13/stat528materials) software package is now available.
 This package contains documentation for the CCSO data set.